1a1a11a/PyMimircache/index.md

 Welcome to mimircache
 =====================
 The study of cache has a long history, however, there is no single platform for complete analysis of cache traces.
-That's why we are building mimircache, a python platform for analyzing cache traces.
+That's why we are building mimircache, a Python3 platform for analyzing cache traces.
 It allows you to visualize your cache traces from different perspectives, and it incorporates time factor when comparing cache replacement algorithms.
 [See documentation here](http://mimircacheemory.readthedocs.io)

 About mimircache
 ----------------